Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

 What to Expect

 Group size is ten participants plus your two photography hosts, Jennifer Hall and Daryl Hunter.
-Small group dynamics enable more individualized instruction for those who would like to have the field guidance.
-Our adventure offers you a chance to combine a spectacular vacation, a wonderful creative learning experience with manageable group dynamics.
+We will have the whole camp to ourselfes.
+Small group dynamics enables more individualized instruction for those who would like to have in the field guidance.
+Often workshops offered by others have a far larger student to instructor ratio, or huge groups whith mulitiple instructors that over crowd a location.
+Our adventure offers you a chance to combine a spectacular vacation, a wonderful creative learning experience with managable group dynamics.

 What we expect from you